awsdocs/application-auto-scaling-user-guide/doc_source/get-started-exercise.md

    ]
    ```

-## Step 4: Next Steps<a name="gs-next-steps"></a>
+## Step 4: Next steps<a name="gs-next-steps"></a>

 Now that you have familiarized yourself with Application Auto Scaling and some of its features, consider doing the following:
-+ If you want to try scaling on a recurring schedule, see the example in [Scheduled Scaling for Application Auto Scaling](application-auto-scaling-scheduled-scaling.md)\.
++ If you want to try scaling on a recurring schedule, see the tutorial in [Tutorial: Configuring scaling to increase the availability of your application](application-auto-scaling-tutorial.md)\.
-+ If you want to try scaling dynamically in response to changes in resource utilization \(for example, by using the `DynamoDBWriteCapacityUtilization` metric\), follow the steps in [Target Tracking Scaling Policies for Application Auto Scaling](application-auto-scaling-target-tracking.md)\.
++ If you want to try scaling dynamically in response to changes in resource utilization \(for example, by using the `DynamoDBWriteCapacityUtilization` metric\), follow the steps in [Target tracking scaling policies for Application Auto Scaling](application-auto-scaling-target-tracking.md)\.

-## Step 5: Clean Up<a name="gs-clean-up"></a>
+## Step 5: Clean up<a name="gs-clean-up"></a>

 When you are done working with the getting started exercises, you can clean up the associated resources as follows\.

 **To delete the scheduled actions**
 The following [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/delete-scheduled-action.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/delete-scheduled-action.html) command deletes a specified scheduled action\.
 You can skip this step if you want to keep the scheduled action for future use\.

+On local Linux, macOS, or Unix machines:

 ```
 aws application-autoscaling delete-scheduled-action \